Shanghai Street Circuit

-Shanghai Street Circuit is a street circuit in Pudong, Shanghai.
+Shanghai Street Circuit (上海街道赛道) is a street circuit in Pudong, Shanghai.
 On 18 July 2004, the 2.840 km track hosted a non-championship race of Deutsche Tourenwagen Masters won by Gary Paffett for Mercedes-AMG.

 On 28 January 2010, DTM bosses revealed the final calendar for the 2010 Deutsche Tourenwagen Masters season featured a season finale on a shortened 2.465 km version of the street circuit on 31 October 2010 for the first time in six years.
 The race was later rescheduled for 28 November 2010, and was won by Gary Paffett, while his teammate at HWA Team Paul di Resta claimed the drivers' title there.

+Lap records

+The fastest official race lap records at the Shanghai Street Circuit are listed as: